coreruleset/go-ftw/README.md

 data: 'username={{ env "USERNAME" }}
 ```

-Will give you, as you expect, the username running the tests
+Will give you, as you expect, the username running the tests:

 ```yaml
 data: 'username=fzipi